alex-nowicki/tome/src/pages/garuda/stories/strays-episode-1.md

 “Hey, that’s so rude, how did you override me?”

-The cabin is typical, except for the custom jackchair housing his niece.
-Her eyes are closed, her bald head covered in inputs, cables running from them into the chair.
+The cabin is typical, except most of the furniture is missing, replaced by a large interface pod.
+His niece is laying in it, her eyes are closed, her short cropped hair growing in patches around the scars and inputs from the cloudjack.
+Thick bundles of data cables run from the pod into the ship's computers.

 “I called in a favour from a friend.
 No more locking me out of my own ship Chantico.”